TEST: Lexar NM620 512GB M.2 SSDNM620

 Standard performance test

 The standard test was performed with a 5 GB file.
-Here, a total score of 3219 points was achieved.
+A total score of 3219 points was achieved.

 AS SSD TEST: Lexar NM620 512GB